OBOFoundry/OBOFoundry.github.io/ontology/obi.md

 - [OBI mailing list](http://groups.google.com/group/obi-users)
 - To cite a journal article for OBI please use [Bandrowski et al, PLOS ONE, 2016](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0154556)
 - To refer to the most current information on the OBI project, please use the following: The OBI Consortium [http://purl.obolibrary.org/obo/obi](http://purl.obolibrary.org/obo/obi)
-- To use OBI, remember the licensing terms: OBI is released under [CC-by 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/)